Last updated on April 27th, 2022 at 04:24 am

 Treatment only comprises disinfecting your aquarium to ward off viruses and bacteria that cause the bleeding.

 Eyecloud, also known as the cloudy cornea, is a bacterial disease caused by dirty aquarium water or by lack of vitamin, especially vitamin A, that can affect the betta fishes’ eye health.

 If not prevented, it can block their vision temporarily since it is not a fatal disease.
 For treatment, use a water conditioner to keep the fish tank clean, and adjust its nitrate or pH parameters to an optimal level.
 Alternatively, Eyecloud is also treatable by using antibiotics such as Fungus Clear.

-We hope this article helped enlighten you about cleaning your betta fish tank regularly.
+We hope this article helped enlighten you about cleaning your tank water regularly to keep a healthy betta fish.
 Keep in mind that the health of your betta fish not only lies in the foods you feed them but also in their environment they are living in.

 By having a clean betta fish tank, your betta fish can thrive and grow healthily catching none of the aforementioned diseases.